meilisearch/strapi-plugin-meilisearch/README.md

 npm run develop
 ```

+This command will install the required dependencies and launch the app in development mode.
+You should be able to reach it on the [port 8000 of your localhost](http://localhost:8000/admin/).

+### Create Strapi project

-Install Strapi with this **Quickstart** command to create a Strapi project instantly:
+Install Strapi with this [quickstart]((https://strapi.io/documentation/developer-docs/latest/getting-started/quick-start.html)) command to create a Strapi project instantly:

 #### Create strapi project